Concrete Collective Designs Concrete Interiors With Autodesk Fusion Manufacturing Extension

 Concrete Collective produces bespoke concrete designs, including kitchens, baths, bars, outdoor seating, and furniture.
 They also recently started a new standard collection, which will soon be available to order via their online store.
 “We try to push boundaries and do things that other people haven’t done before,” says Michael Mitris, co-founder and director, Concrete Collective.

-Designing with Autodesk Fusion 360
+Designing with Autodesk Fusion

-Autodesk Fusion 360 plays a critical role in Concrete Collective’s design process.
-Once the team has an idea or recieves a request from a client, they open up Fusion 360 and get to work.
+Autodesk Fusion plays a critical role in Concrete Collective’s design process.
+Once the team has an idea or receives a request from a client, they open up Fusion and get to work.
 They start by 3D modeling the concrete shape.
 Then, they add a steel subframe beneath those surfaces.
 Next, the team extrudes all the bases to create molds before sending the files to the CNC machine.

 Courtesy of Concrete Collective.